Important Safety Information

 - Leukopenia, Neutropenia, and Agranulocytosis (including fatal cases).
 Perform complete blood counts in patients with pre-existing low white blood cell count (WBC) or history of leukopenia or neutropenia.
 Discontinue CAPLYTA if clinically significant decline in WBC occurs in absence of other causative factors.

 - Orthostatic Hypotension and Syncope.
 Monitor heart rate and blood pressure and warn patients with known cardiovascular or cerebrovascular disease.
+Orthostatic vital signs should be monitored in patients who are vulnerable to hypotension.

 - Falls.
 CAPLYTA may cause somnolence, postural hypotension, and motor and/or sensory instability, which may lead to falls and, consequently, fractures and other injuries.
 Assess patients for risk when using CAPLYTA.